kamo04/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Displays the result of BREATH to the power of Love Converts a base2 number to base10
-Prints all the combinations of two letters except oo
+Prints all the combinations of two letters except oo Pritns a number with 2decimal placed followed byt a new line